giuntoli-group/nmm-week6/README.md

 (i) Run the script PLA_CHARMM.in of a single atomistic chain.

 (ii) From the sampled configurations, use the scripts in the `prob_distr_calc/` directory to plot the distributions of all bonds, angles, and dihedrals between the centers of mass of the CG beads.
-The scripts plot the PMFs from the all-atom simulations, fit them to an analytical function and output the fitting parameters.

-(iii) Look into `compute_bond_distances()` function in the `compute_bonds.py` file: How does MDAnalysis identify the CG beads?
+The scripts plot the distributions for the "effective" CG beads from the all-atom simulations, fit them to an analytical function and output the fitting parameters.
+How does MDanalysis identify the CG beads?
+Tip: look into the compute_bond_distances() function in the compute_bonds.py file.

-(iv) From your fits, write the equations used for the bonded potential terms of the CG force field, specifying the values of all parameters.
+(iii) From your fits, write the equations used for the bonded potential terms of the CG force field, specifying the values of all parameters obtained.
 Discuss briefly also what you would have to do to then calibrate the non-bonded interactions.

 1d (OPTIONAL, EASY BUT TAKES SOME TIME).
 Calibrate the non-bonded interactions to complete the CG force field.
 Run both AA and CG simulations of several chains (density ~0.9, temperature 300K), and compare the distributions of bonds, angles, and radial distribution function between the AA and the CG models.